sebssource/jjy-simulator/README.md

 * enabled cold boot/scheduled/permanent broadcast
 * enabled scheduled/permanent on Wifi
 * settings saved/restored automatically
+* added FreeCAD source for a more generic case + lid (not vibe coded)

 TODO: some minor cleanup of the code and UI